Quantum symmetries of Hadamard matrices: Diagrammatic categories

 Given any rigid category $\Cat$ and a morphism $A\in\Cat(1,1)$, we can define its (left) transposition or (left) trace as

-If $\C$ is a concrete category and the duality morphism is given by \eqref{eq.R}, this resembles the standard notion of a matrix transposition and trace, which we will denote by $A^{\rm T}$, $\Tr A$.
+If $\Cat$ is a concrete category and the duality morphism is given by \eqref{eq.R}, this resembles the standard notion of a matrix transposition and trace, which will be denoted by $A^{\rm T}$, $\Tr A$.
 On the other hand, if the duality morphism is not symmetric, then these notions actually do not satisfy the expected properties (transposition is not involutive, trace is not tracial and so on).
-The definition can be generalized to arbitrary element $A\in\Cat(k,l)$ using the duality morphisms $R_k$, $R_l$ instead of the simple cups and caps.
+The definition can be generalized to arbitrary element $A\in\Cat(k,l)$ using the duality morphisms $R_k$, $R_l$ instead of the simple cups and caps (we need $k=l$ for the trace).

 Choosing the generators in a convenient way, we may be able to formulate some reduction rules, which then give rise to a \emph{diagrammatic calculus}.
 The best case scenario happens if the diagrammatic calculus is powerful enough such that the reduced diagrams form a basis of our category.
 However, this does not happen very often, so we usually require a weaker condition, see Def.~\ref{D.pure}.
 But first, a concrete example comes in handy.